-- Plant four-inch pots 18 to 24 inches apart in partial shade to full sun.
+- Plant 4-inch pots 18 to 24 inches apart in partial shade to full sun.
 Keep watered while plants get established.

 - Grow in well-drained soil enriched with compost, but no additional fertilizer.
 Lamb's ears do not like rich soil.
 Evenly moist to dry soil is fine.

-- Don’t water plants with overhead sprinklers and prune for overcrowding in summer to prevent rot.
+- Don't water plants with overhead sprinklers, and do prune for overcrowding in summer to prevent rot.
 Where summers are humid, plants will rot out in the center.

 - Divide in spring every three to four years if needed, or simply remove the dead centers in foliage to maintain clumps.

-- Remove flowers before they set seed to help leaves recover staying soft and green.
+- Remove flowers before they set seed to help leaves recover, and stay soft and green.